 About 300 Irish stuck in Heathrow after flight to Dublin ‘oversold’

-‘People arrived after us and ... it’s just general chaos,’ according to Ireland-bound passenger
+‘People arrived after us . . . it’s just general chaos,’ according to Ireland-bound passenger

-Passengers at Heathrow Airport in London attempting to make their way out of London on Sunday.
+Passengers at Heathrow Airport in London attempting to make their way out of London on Sunday night.

-About 300 Irish people attempting to fly home from London on Sunday night have been overbooked on to just one flight.
+About 300 Irish people attempting to fly home from London on Sunday night were overbooked on to just one flight.

 “There’s around 300 of us have headed over to Terminal 5.
 British Airways have told us it’s not their issue that plane was oversold,” Katie Cullen told The Irish Times in a phone call from the terminal.